-All Stow residents must license their bike with the Police Department if planning to ride on the street, sidewalk or bike path.
+All Stow residents must license their bikes with the Police Department if planning to ride on the street, sidewalk, or bike path.

 - Parents are responsible to ensure that their children obey bicycle laws.

 - No one may remove a bicycle sticker unless they sell that bike.

 - Lost bikes found by the Police Department are sold after 3 months.

 - Night-time riding requires a front and rear reflector, a headlight, and a taillight able to be clearly seen from a minimum distance of 500 feet.

 When you purchase your bicycle it comes with a serial number engraved on it.
 That number might be registered with the bike shop or manufacturer, but it is not automatically registered with the police department.
 When you provide the serial number and other required information below the police can positively identify the owner and return the bicycle to them.
 Without a serial number, the bicycle cannot be distinguished from thousands of others identical to it.